 - Easy storage with a hanging loophole on the handle.

 What Should You Do Before Mulching?

 Before you spread your fresh mulch, prepare your garden by removing weeds.
 Next, create a defined border around your garden.
 A ditch 4 inches wide and 4 inches deep (10 cm by 10 cm) will prevent creeping grasses and weeds from invading your garden.
-Install a rock garden border to help retain mulch and keep weeds out.
+Install a rock garden border or plastic garden border to help retain mulch and keep weeds out.